What is Multi-Configuration Bulk Editing?

 -

-Changes can be done at any time and through an “unlimited” amount of configurations
+Changes can be made at any time and to a virtually unlimited number of configurations.

 -